Central Park Zoo: Popularity and decline

+Current zoo

-New zoo
+Construction of new zoo

 After assuming office in January 1934, New York City mayor Fiorello La Guardia hired Robert Moses to head a newly unified Parks Department.
 Moses soon prepared extensive plans to reconstruct the city's parks, renovate existing facilities and create new swimming pools, zoos, playgrounds and parks.
 Moses acquired substantial Civil Works Administration, and later, Works Progress Administration funding and soon embarked upon an eight-year citywide construction program, relieving some of the high unemployment in New York City in this Depression year.

 Plans for the new Central Park Zoo were prepared by Aymar Embury II within a 16-day span in February 1934 and were announced the following month.
 Embury's plans called for nine terracotta and brick structures to replace the structures in the menagerie.
 These structures included seven new animal enclosures, as well as a comfort station and a garage.
 A sea lion pool, designed by Charles Schmieder, was to be located in the center of the new zoo, surrounded by the zoo enclosures on three sides.
 The new structures were designed in such a way that they could be maintained easily.
 The buildings, to cost $411,000, were designed in conjunction with new enclosures at the Prospect Park Zoo.

 The reconstruction of the zoo was initially criticized by individuals who thought that the money spent on building a zoo would be better utilized on the construction of new schools around the city.
 During the reconstruction, the previous structures were entirely demolished.
 While construction was ongoing, animals were temporarily moved to other zoos.
 The rebuilt zoo opened on December 2, 1934, at a ceremony where former governor Al Smith was given the honorary title of "night superintendent".
 By April 1936, the renovated zoo had seen six million visitors since its reopening.
 To prevent the recurrence of rat infestations, Moses also instituted a rat-elimination program in and around the zoo.

+1960s and 1970s

 In June 1960, U.S. Senator Herbert Lehman and his wife Edith donated $500,000 toward the construction of a new children's zoo just north of the existing zoo.
 Work began that November, and the children's zoo was officially opened on June 27, 1961.
 The children's zoo featured attractions like a petting area with ducks, rabbits, and chickens; a large fiberglass whale statue dubbed "Whaley" (which acted as the entrance to the small zoo); a Noah's Ark feature; and a medieval castle feature.
 The animals were housed in small storybook-style structures bordering an irregular pond.

-Decline

 By 1967, the wooden railings around the main zoo's enclosures were rotting, and NYC Parks commissioner August Heckscher II had authorized repairs to these railings.
 The same year, the zoo cafeteria was renovated after a new concessionaire took control of the cafe.